 2. The Litter Box Itself

 Cats are very clean animals and will therefore not use a dirty toilet.
 Make sure that the litter is cleaned out regularly and fresh litter is put into the box on a regular basis too.
 Ensure that the box itself is large enough for your cat to maneuver around in and that the litter itself is deep enough for your cat to dig into and then bury its business.
 Cats don't like to be disturbed when using their litter box so make sure that your cat's litter box is in a quiet area of your home.
-You can consider an automatic litter box, such as Petree, Litter Robot, Catlink, Petsafe, Chillx etc.
+You can consider an automatic litter box, such as Petree, Litte Robot, Catlink, Petsafe, Chillx etc.

 Check here: 8 Best Self Cleaning Cat Litter Boxes 2020